-Since I’m all about the food, you know I was going to look up what foods are traditional to Pyeongchang.
+Since I’m all about the food, you know I had to look up what foods are traditional to Pyeongchang.
 I was pretty psyched when I found that potatoes were one of the mainstay foods, which makes sense with the mountains.
 And guess what that means?
 Korean Pancakes.

 If you haven’t had Korean Pancakes, you’re gonna love them.
 They’re like a big tater tot or maybe a latke.
 They’re quick & easy & you can’t get any cheaper!
 I’m all in with that.